Preliminary Guide to the Robert Kendall Papers, 1990-2010

 The copyright interests in this collection have not been transferred to Duke University.
 For more information, consult the copyright section of the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.

 Drafts of Kendall's writings and poetry, including both paper and electronic formats, as well as copies of electronically published writings by other hypertext and digital authors.

 [Original versions of electronic records are closed to use.
-To request access, please contact a reference archivist before coming to use this collection.]
+To request access, please contact Research Services before coming to use this collection.]

 Drafts for the following electronic poems.
 The drafts for Faith reveal the working process for creating the "layered" structure of verses unique to this poem: exploring alternatives for early layers by circling different combinations of words in the final layer.
 The drafts for After Closing utilize pages of paper cut into strips and stapled together in the manner of Queneau's "Cent Mille Milliards de Poèmes."